top of page

 For more information on EMDR, visit the EMDR Association website.

-This therapy uses the same EMDR approach but is modified for children and adolescents depending on their chronological and emotional/social age
+This therapy uses the same EMDR approach but is modified for adolescents depending on their chronological and emotional/social age

 bottom of page